AnyChart/docs.anychart.com/Chart_Editor/Overview.md

 ## Prerequisites

-Chart DEitor works only if proper AnyChart files are included.
+Chart Editor works only if proper AnyChart files are included.

 ### Minimal